Deterministic and Randomized Actuator Scheduling With Guaranteed Performance Bounds: Numerical Examples

 We start with a model representing the interconnection between subsystems.
 Consider the swing dynamics

 where $\theta_i$ is the rotor angle state and $w_i := \dot \theta_i$ is the frequency state of generator $i$.
-We assume this power grid model consists of $n=10$ buses \cite{liu2017minimal, atawi2013advance}.
-The topology of the grid is given by graph $\G$.
-Each node in the graph corresponds to a bus in the power network, and the links represent the transmission lines between buses.
+We assume this power grid model consists of $n=10$ generators \cite{liu2017minimal, atawi2013advance}.
 The state space model of the swing equation used for frequency control in power networks can be written as follows

 where $M$ and $D$ are diagonal matrices with inertia coefficients and damping coefficients of generators and their diagonals, respectively.

 We assume that both rotor angle and frequency are available for measurement at each generator.
 This means each subsystem in the power network has a phase measurement unit (PMU).
 The PMU is a device that measures the electrical waves on an electricity grid using a common time source for synchronization.
 The system is discretized to the discrete-time LTI system with state matrices $A$, $B$, and $C$ and the sampling time of $0.2$ second (the matrices are borrowed from \cite{ghazal}).